ishmilan2/ishmilan.github.io/en/blog/_posts/15-10-20-continuous-integration-jenkins-ios9-xcode.md

 The `-destination` parameter has been also added to perform tests on a specific device.
 The example has been configurated for **_iPhone 6_** and the text for this device is the following: `-destination 'platform=iOS Simulator,name=iPhone 6,OS=9.0'`.

-In this section, the described configurations are shown in the following image.
+The configurations described abouve are shown in the following figure.

 <img src="{{ site.baseurl }}/images/jenkins-ios9-xcode/advance-xcode-build-en.jpg" title="Custom xcodebuild arguments" name="Custom xcodebuild arguments" />